Doctor of Philosophy in Biomedical Sciences

 Biomedical Sciences Doctoral Program Committee

-The program committee, appointed by the Dean of the College of Arts and Sciences, consists of one faculty member from the two biomedical sciences specialization areas* as well as the coordinator of graduate programs in the College of Arts and Sciences, who serves as chair of the program committee.
+The program committee, appointed by the Dean of the College of Arts and Sciences, consists of one faculty member from each of the three biomedical sciences specialization areas* as well as the coordinator of graduate programs in the College of Arts and Sciences, who serves as chair of the program committee.
 The program committee advises the Dean of the College of Arts and Sciences on admission of students, selection of student committees, proposals for changes in degree requirements and approval of doctoral dissertations.

 Biomedical Sciences doctoral program specialization committees